YoshKae/Coulomb_Update/README.md

 **Please check the update information regularly.**
 Check the bottom for updates.

 **Before running the application, please ensure that the following MATLAB add-ons are installed:**
+**Required for core functions**
 - Mapping Toolbox
 - Image Processing Toolbox
+**Required only for optional earthquake catalog analysis**
 - Curve Fitting Toolbox
+  (used for statistical analysis with the ISC Earthquake Toolbox)

 Although the calculation results are generally reliable, unstable behavior has been observed under certain conditions.
 We are continuing to debug these issues; please refer to future updates of coulomb.mlapp for improvements.